RiverArchitect/Media/docs/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Rvier Architect open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Help us keep River Architect open and inclusive.

 ## <a name="requests"></a> Questions, Bugs, Features

 ### <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on dedicated support platforms, the best being [Stack Overflow][stackoverflow].
+You have got much better chances of getting your question answered on dedicated support platforms, the best being [Stack Overflow](https://stackoverflow.com/):

-Stack Overflow is a much better place to ask questions since:

 - there are thousands of people willing to help on Stack Overflow
 - questions and answers stay available for public viewing so your question / answer might help